mkudija/mkudija.github.io/reading-notes/_md/2018-08-26-The Practice of the Presence of God.md

 ## Fifth letter

 - “I have left off all devotions and prayers that are not required for me, and I occupy myself solely with keeping myself in God’s holy presence.
 I do this simply by keeping my attention on God and by being generally and lovingly aware of Him.
-This could be called practicing the presence of God moment by moment, or to put it better, a silent, secret, and nearly unbroken conversation of the souls with God.”
+This could be called practicing the presence of God moment by moment, or to put it better, a silent, secret, and nearly unbroken conversation of the soul with God.”
 (63)

 ## Ninth letter

 - “One must be acquainted with a person before loving him.
-To be acquainted with God, one must think often about Him; and when we do love Him, we will also think very often about Him, for our heart is wheee our treasure is.”
+To be acquainted with God, one must think often about Him; and when we do love Him, we will also think very often about Him, for our heart is where our treasure is.”
 (74)